Hospitality Experience and Why We lack Seamless Travel Experiences

 Thank you for choosing us again for your visit to Las Vegas!
-We really appreciate the trust and loyalty you have in us!
+We truly appreciate the trust and loyalty you place in us.
 We value your experience with us and are writing to inform you that our internet will not be working this weekend.

-We are currently changing providers and have encountered some technical difficulties.
+Currently, we are changing providers and have encountered some technical difficulties.

 To compensate you for the inconvenience, we will comp your resort tax for one night.

 We are looking forward to seeing you next time, when we will have the internet back online.